Skincare for Gen Z: Build a Routine That Actually Works

 For Dry, Sensitive Skin

-Choose gentle cream cleansers free of fragrance, ceramide-rich moisturizers, and physical sunscreen options.
+Choose gentle cream cleansers free of fragrance, ceramide-rich moisturizers that support barrier function, and physical sunscreen options that are less likely to cause irritation.

 -